infracost/infracost-atlantis/examples/append-to-atlantis-comments/README.md

 <img src="screenshot.png" width=570 alt="Example screenshot" />

 1. Update your setup to use the [infracost-atlantis](https://hub.docker.com/r/infracost/infracost-atlantis) Docker image
-2. You'll need to pass the following custom env var into the container
+2. You'll need to pass the following custom env var into the container.
+Retrieve your Infracost API key by running `infracost configure get api_key`.
+We recommend using your same API key in all environments.
+If you don't have one, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost register` to get a free API key.
    ```sh
    INFRACOST_API_KEY=<your-infracost-api-token>
    ```